 If you listen to its many advocates, TIF is the nearest thing yet devised to a miracle cure for the poor fiscal health of many Illinois cities.
 The pro-TIF Illinois Tax Increment Association sounds a bit like a patent medicine peddler when it explains how "financially strapped local governments can make the improvements they need, like new roads or new sewers, and provide incentives to attract businesses or help existing businesses expand, without tapping into general funds or raising taxes."
 It probably safely removes warts, too.

 The weight of such offloading falls especially hard on school districts, which make the biggest tax demands on local property and cannot tax the new value in TIF-ed areas for a generation or more until the TIF district expires.
-A number of problems flow from making local governments wait for their inheritance, so to speak.
-For example, good local schools matter more than infrastructure or even local taxes in attracting the best kinds of new industrial development; by shorting them, Illinois' best economic development tool can undercut the larger aims of economic development policy.
+A number of problems flow from making local governments wait for their inheritance, so to speak, after helping to create new wealth.
+For example, good local schools matter more than infrastructure or even local taxes in attracting the best kinds of new industrial development; by shorting them, Illinois's best economic development tool can undercut the larger aims of economic development policy.